National Career Readiness Certificate (NCRC)

 Individuals can earn the NCRC by taking three WorkKeys® assessments:

-- Applied Mathematics - measures the skills people use when they apply mathematical reasoning, critical thinking, and problem-solving techniques to work-related problems
+- Applied Math (Formerly Applied Mathematics) - measures the skills people use when they apply mathematical reasoning, critical thinking, and problem-solving techniques to work-related problems

-- Locating Information - measures the skills people use when they work with workplace graphics
+- Graphic Literacy (Formerly Locating Information) - measures the skills people use when they work with workplace graphics

-- Reading for Information - measures the skills people use when they read and use written text in order to do a job
+- Workplace Documents (Formerly Reading for Information) - measures the skills people use when they read and use written text in order to do a job

 What cognitive skills does the NCRC document?